Run to Me (Bee Gees song)

-"Run to Me" is a song by the Bee Gees, the lead single and first track on the group's album To Whom It May Concern (1972).
+"Run to Me" is a song by the Bee Gees, the lead single from the group's album To Whom It May Concern (1972).
 The song reached the UK Top 10 and the US Top 20.

-Written by Barry, Robin and Maurice Gibb.
-Lead vocals by Barry Gibb on the verses and Robin Gibb on the chorus.
-Barry re-recorded the song as a duet with Brandi Carlile for his 2021 album Greenfields.

 Writing and recording

-Robin recalled, "We recorded 'Run to Me' and Andy Williams cut it on his LP.
+Barry, Robin, and Maurice Gibb are credited as co-writers of "Run to Me".
+Later, Robin Gibb recalled, "We recorded 'Run to Me' and Andy Williams cut it on his LP.
 If Andy Williams came up to us and said write a song and we wrote 'Run to Me' for him, he probably wouldn't have recorded it.
 But we recorded it and then he recorded it."

-"Run to Me" was recorded on 12 April 1972 at London's IBC Studios, on the same day as "Bad Bad Dreams" and "Please Don't Turn Out The Lights".
-It was very much in the mold of the last two successful singles, "Don't Wanna Live Inside Myself" and "My World".
-The song has a straight verse-chorus number with vocal by both Barry and Robin.
-Maurice sings in a very low key along with Robin in the chorus which is barely audible, something he rarely did in concert when they performed this song.
+"Run to Me" was recorded on 12 April 1972 at London's IBC Studios, on the same day as "Bad Bad Dreams" and "Please Don't Turn Out The Lights" were recorded.
+The song was similar to the band's last two successful singles, "Don't Wanna Live Inside Myself" and "My World".
+"Run to Me" includes vocals by both Barry and Robin Gibb.

 Release and live performances

-Released on 7 July 1972, "Run to Me" saw the Bee Gees return to the UK Top 10 after a three-year absence, climbing to number 9, while in the US it reached number 16.
-The first Bee Gees single without drummer Geoff Bridgford as he left the band in January that year.
+Released on 7 July 1972 as the lead single off of the album To Whom It May Concern, "Run to Me" climbed to number nine in the UK; in the US, it reached number 16.

 Cash Box said that the song "features [the Bee Gees'] best chorus in years."
+Record World said that it "is as gently irresistible as 'How Can You Mend a Broken Heart.'"

 A promotional video for this song was filmed in black and white, featuring Barry and Robin singing in front of Maurice's grand piano.